wasabipesto/valinor/README.md

 ## Backup
 ### [Syncthing](https://docs.syncthing.net/)
 A nice replacement for dropbox, minus all of the annoying features.
 Still experimenting with usability.
+Right now the goal is to have buckets for notes, projects, and other random documents that sync to ereinion and all relevant devices.
+Then the files get backed up to b2 via restic or whatever.

 ### Other Backup